 Call for Manuscripts

 The University of Rochester Press launched the Eastman Studies in Music series in May 1994 with the publication of its first title—a revised edition in hardback and paperback of The Poetic Debussy: A Collection of His Song Texts and Selected Letters, by Margaret G. Cobb.
-With more than eighty titles in print and more new titles and paperback reprints scheduled for publication in the coming year, Eastman Studies in Music is a well-established endeavor committed to publishing quality titles in music scholarship.
+With nearly one hundred titles in print and more new titles and paperback reprints scheduled for publication in the coming year, Eastman Studies in Music is a well-established endeavor committed to publishing quality titles in music scholarship.

 The Editorial Board of this series, consisting of distinguished scholars from the University of Rochester’s Eastman School of Music as well as several other major institutions, is devoted to seeking out manuscripts that deal with music in a variety of challenging ways, whether new or traditional.
 The editors seek a mix of titles and formats, ranging from studies by a single author to symposia treating a given repertoire or aspect of music from differing points of view.